f5devcentral/f5-bnk-nvidia-bf3-installations/docs/configure-bnk.md

 In this lab we will build VXLAN networks between the host node and the TMM to segregate tenants based on namespaces.
 Calico CNI as installed and configured in this lab will create rules to deny VXLAN traffic from different external sources than node list, and thus we need to explicitly allow the TMM VXLAN traffic to pass through host node to workload.

 In order to achieve that we need to patch calico's felixconfiguration to allow TMM's internal VLAN IP addresses.

+!!! tip
+    Make sure the IP addresses match what is configured in the `F5SPKVlan` internal CR.

 ```console
 host# kubectl patch felixconfiguration default --type='merge' -p='{"spec": {"externalNodesList": ["192.168.20.201", "192.168.20.202", "192.168.20.203"]}}'